Clients fill out a questionnaire and temperament quiz early in the process. This helps me know just what your baby needs!

 After the preparation period, your child will learn to fall asleep on his/her own and will go back to sleep and sleep deeper during sleep cycle transitions.

-My programs run for 8-12 weeks, including 4-8 extra weeks to allow extra guidance to stay on track.
+My programs run for 6-12 weeks, including extra time to work out kinks and stay on track.

 If you and your child revert back to past habits after you complete the program, or new problems arise, it may be necessary for you to plan a 1-hour consultation.
 But I will fully equip you to know how to handle the future and stay on track.